 Listen to the interview, or read the transcript below.

-Ralph: We should start by talking about just…you made an incredible statement about the Rhine river and the Moselle river and I thought that was a great way to sum it up.
+Ralph: We should start by talking about just … you made an incredible statement about the Rhine river and the Moselle river and I thought that was a great way to sum it up.
 Do you remember what that was?
-What you said?
+What was it you said?

 Ralph: Yeah, it’s amazing.
 Most people coming from Amsterdam to Basel would just pass it by.
 And yet if you make a right in Koblenz and you go up river, you come into this fascinating, as you say, sort of unknown part to Americans at least, you know, part of Germany.